 Let’s look at some ways to consolidate credit card debt.

 1. Balance Transfer Credit Cards

 Balance transfer cards let you move balances from your old credit cards to a new card.
-Credit card companies regularly offer an introductory period with little or no interest on the balances you transferred.
-If you pay the debt within this period you can focus on paying the principal.
+Credit card companies regularly offer an introductory period with little or no interest on your transferred balances.
+If you pay the debt within this period, you only end up paying the principal.

 Here’s an example:

 You have three credit cards with a combined balance of $9,000.
 The average annual percentage rate is 19%.
 If you pay $500 monthly, you’ll pay off the cards in 22 months with $1,678.42 in interest.

 Instead, for example, you could apply for the BankAmericard credit card.
 It has no annual fee and a 0% APR for 18 billing cycles.
 You transfer your balances to that card.
 There’s a 3% transfer fee, or $270.

 If you pay $500 a month, you will pay the debt in 18 months, with no interest.
 You’ll save $1,408.